Quick link to:

 Gather the Evidence and Arrange Treatment – we will collect all of the evidence needed to prove your claim, arrange a medical examination for you, and if appropriate arrange treatment to assist with your recovery.

 Win Your Claim – we will fight hard on your behalf to recover maximum compensation in the shortest time.

 The length of medical negligence claims depends on whether the other party admits fault, the severity of the injury and the extent of the claim for losses and expenses.
 Straightforward medical negligence claims may settle within a few months, whereas complex cases may take in excess of a year.

 Usually the person who receives the negligent treatment is the one to make the claim.
-However, it is possible to make a medical negligence claim on behalf of someone else in certain circumstances.
+However, it is possible to make a claim on behalf of someone else in certain circumstances.
 A claim can be made on behalf of someone else if the injured person is under the age of 18, lacks mental capacity or if you are the personal representative of someone who has sadly died.

 If we take on your case, we will work to establish what negligent treatment occurred and how this has directly affected your child.
 This will consider the injuries they have sustained but also any future conditions or care needs that may be attributable to the negligence.
 In order to quantify your child’s compensation, it may be necessary to wait until they are older in order to fully understand the impact of the injuries or illness.
 If this is the case then it may be possible to seek to obtain interim payments to help cover your child’s ongoing medical and/or care needs, until the full extent of their injuries is known.